top of page

 By: Brenda K. McCartney

-This past year, their participation in the national program, “Quilts of Valor,” has resulted in presenting five quilts to local veterans.
-Even as you read this article, more quilts are in the making to be presented at the Senior Center this fall, to more veterans in recognition of their service to our country.
-Other projects include “Quilts for Kids”.
+As in past years, the Quilt Guild has participated in the "Quilts of Valor" national program.
+In 2024, the Guild was able to give five quilts to local veterans.
+These quilts were presented to Ronal Bonnett, Richard Freeman, Jerry Helmick, Layne Jenkins, and David Kemper, at the annual Veterans Program at the Gilmer County Senior Center, in November.
+Even as you read this article, more quilts are being made to be presented to more veterans, in recognition of their service to our country.
+Other projects include "Quilts for Kids".
 These quilts are presented to youngsters, who suffer from illness and trauma.
-Over 180 of these quilts have been given since the beginning, several years ago.
+Since the Guild started the "Quilts for Kids Project" over 180 quilts have been made.

 In addition to these group projects, some of the members have their own projects, which they share with family and friends, and often display for public viewing.
 Some of these members items have been displayed at the Cultural Center in Charleston.